Disabled youth are being left behind. Learn why →

 2021–2023

-A wave of state legislatures introduce and pass bills to end benefit diversion.
-By the end of 2023, over 20 states have taken some form of action.
+Following the national exposé, Arizona (HB 2559, 2023) and Oregon (SB 556, 2023) pass comprehensive reforms.
+By end of 2023, over 20 states have taken some form of action.

 April 2024